-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and related notes of Greenlane Holdings, Inc. and its consolidated subsidiaries ("Greenlane" and, collectively with the Operating Company and its consolidated subsidiaries, the "Company", "we", "us" and "our") for the quarterly period ended March 31, 2023 included in Part I, Item 1 of this Quarterly Report on Form 10-Q, and the audited consolidated financial statements and related notes of Greenlane Holdings, Inc. for the year ended December 31, 2022, which are included in our Annual Report on Form 10-K.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and related notes of Greenlane Holdings, Inc. and its consolidated subsidiaries ("Greenlane" and, collectively with the Operating Company and its consolidated subsidiaries, the "Company", "we", "us" and "our") for the quarterly period ended March 31, 2023 included in Part I, Item 1 of this Amendment No. 2 to Quarterly Report on Form 10-Q/A, and the audited consolidated financial statements and related notes of Greenlane Holdings, Inc. for the year ended December 31, 2022, which are included in Amendment No. 1 to our Annual Report on Form 10-K/A.